This is an entire post about a chair! But first, let’s catch up:

 I’ve never really had the opportunity to get up close and personal with a vintage cushion before and I naively hoped I could remove and replace the foam myself, clean the vintage cover, and be good as new.
 But upon closer inspection, that idea is wacko.
 It’s not like a giant pillow.
 The cover construction is much more advanced than I could ever replicate.
 The foam is cut and sewn in a 3D shape, and I believe spray adhesive was also employed so I don’t see how I could successfully remove the old foam, which throws quite the wrench in my uninformed plan.

 I had a hard time finding detailed pictures of original covers, so in case any of you need some up close visuals of cushion construction, here you go.
 The front and back panels are sewn together and a channel runs the perimeter so that a piece of twine with hooks on the ends can hold the entire piece in place on the frame.
 I’m not sure where to head at this point.
 At minimum, I could use the chair without a full cover.
 Umm, see below (from Knoll)!
 Like I said, gorgeous as is.
 But the chairs are over the top striking and more comfy with upholstery.
-I had a few Instagram friends (thanks everybody!) suggest an eBay seller that makes decent reproduction covers.
+I had a few Instagram friends suggest an eBay seller (update: they sell on Etsy now!) that makes decent reproduction covers.
 Sounds like my best option, though I need a little time to stomach the unanticipated, though reasonable, costs.
-(UPDATE: I ORDERED A COVER FROM EBAY!
+(UPDATE: I ORDERED A COVER FROM THAT SELLER!
 READ ALL ABOUT IT HERE.)Now for the other very exciting house development.
 YOU GUYS AND GALS I just ordered this table for our dining room!!!!
 My beloved Heywood Wakefield table is moving out and a crazy huge round tulip reproduction is moving in.
 I’m so excited, but nervous too.
 Thanks to all of you that weighed in on table size in Instagram stories.
 After much debate, I went with the biggie, against all traditional decorating advice.
 I can’t wait to see if it is gonna play out like it does in my head.
 Usually I’m very ok with design experiments bombing, but this isn’t an easy or cheap decision to reverse.
 Fingers crossed it works in our space.
 I’m sure I’ll share a big old post about it when it arrives in a few weeks.

 Good talk! xoxo Jenny